Kierstin said "I Do" over eight years ago in front of her local judge. It was actually pretty romantic.

 Soothe offended distant-relatives, and curious friends with We Got Married! announcements.

-Use a site like Minted or Tinyprints to create announcements that include a picture of you and your partner on your wedding day with the courthouse prominently in the background so as to say, "It's not just you--it's everyone!"
+Use an app like Minted or Tinyprints to create announcements that include a picture of you and your partner on your wedding day with the courthouse prominently in the background so as to say, "It's not just you—it's everyone!"
 Include important details like the when and where and a heartfelt note expressing their importance in your lives.